For the last few decades, the 4% rule has served as the cornerstone of modern retirement theory.

 However, this assumption could prove problematic, especially regarding bond returns.

-As you can see, the yield on risk-free assets, such as 10-year U.S. Treasuries, has been falling since 1982 and recently hit an all-time low.
+As you can see, the yield on risk-free assets, such as 10-year U.S. Treasuries, has been falling since 1982 and remains near an all-time low.
 This poses two major problems for the 4% rule.

 First, the primary reason for holding bonds is to diversify your portfolio and minimize the risk of a short-term decline in value.